Paymenter/docs/docs/guides/v0-migration.md

 # Migration from version 0.x to 1.0

-This guide will help you migrate from Paymenter v0.x to v1.0-alpha.
+This guide will help you migrate from Paymenter v0.x to v1.0-beta.

 ::: warning
-This is an alpha release, DO NOT use this in production.
-This release is intended for testing purposes only.
+This is an beta release, BUGS are expected.
+Please make sure to backup your data before starting the migration process.
 :::

 ::: warning